IIIF/api/source/presentation/4.0/model.md

 ### unit

 The unit of measurement of a quantity expressed by a Quantity.
-This unit is necessary to interpet the value, as the same number could result in very different processing for different units: consider a physical scale of 1 meter vs 1 inch, and how clients might misrepresent the intent of the content of the Manifest.
+This unit is necessary to interpret the value, as the same number could result in very different processing for different units: consider a physical scale of 1 meter vs 1 inch, and how clients might misrepresent the intent of the content of the Manifest.

 The value _MUST_ be a string value.
 This specification defines the values in the table below.
 Others may be registered via the IIIF unit registry.